The true cost of leather

 Few fibres claim such iconic status as leather.
 Sub-cultures from cowboys and punks to Hells Angels and rockers, figures such as James Dean and Elvis, staple accessories such as wallets and shoes are linked to the fibre.
 When Sandy dons a leather jacket in Grease, it is a symbol of social and sexual liberation.
 “Leather is prehistoric, ancestral,” wrote cultural historian Matthew Sweet.
 “It is torn from the flanks of beasts and laid over ours, as if we hoped to inherit their toughness, their hunting magic.
 It is formed by the filth of nature.
 That long, stinking backstory must be the reason why leather stirs something so deep in us, why it’s the stuff of both freedom and restraint.”
 [2]

-But all this iconography comes at a cost.
-PETA’s Sascha Camilli wrote robust response to the article, reminding readers of leather’s source industry, beef [3].
-Topline data is this: grazing cattle is responsible for 80% of Amazonian deforestation.
-Farming animals is responsible for up to 18% of all carbon emissions; of which cattle alone represent 65%.
+But the iconography comes at a cost.
+PETA’s Sascha Camilli wrote a robust response to the article, reminding readers of leather’s source industry, beef [3].
+Topline data: grazing cattle is responsible for 80% of Amazonian deforestation.
+Farming animals is responsible for up to 18% of all carbon emissions, of which cattle alone represent 65%.
 When the University of Oxford discovered that current agricultural systems make it impossible to limit global warming to 1.5°C, animal agriculture was responsible for most of that [4].
 Arguing over whether leather is a by-product or a co-product as many fashionistas do (it’s a co-product) does not begin to address this.

 The list of harms goes on.
 Leather is not hardy by accident.
-A cocktail of chemicals including chromium and arsenic are required to turn soft, dead skin into something that lasts for centuries.
+A cocktail of chemicals including chromium and arsenic are required to turn soft, dead skin into something that lasts.
 Much production is shifted onto vulnerable countries with minimal protection for waterways and people.
 Plus, it takes 17,127 litres to create one animal-derived tote [5].
-It would take 24 years to hit that amount - for one tote.
 Meanwhile, in the Horn of Africa, 100,000 people have died due to prolonged drought in the past year.
 Set alongside the use of water in leather, and in fashion in general, this is an outrage of climate justice.

 It’s awful for animals too

 Then, there are the animals.
-China - the world’s largest leather producer [9] - is notably free from any functioning animal welfare laws.
-The live skinning of partially stunned animals is widely documented.
+China - the world’s largest leather producer [9] - is notably free from animal welfare laws.
+Live skinning of partially stunned animals is widely documented.
 One doesn’t easily forget the sight of a conscious animal being relieved of their skin - and those who advocate for leather should ask themselves whether that degree of suffering is really worth a new pair of shoes.

 In an 2016 article for the Guardian, Lucy Siegle reviewed PETA’s campaign video, Hell for Leather. “[In the film], Manfred Karremann, a seasoned campaigner, tracks a pathetic caravan of cattle between India and Bangladesh as they are driven along dusty roads for hours and hours, abused and tortured with every mile,” she said.
 “Finally the animals are skinned (in front of each other) in the back streets of Dhaka” [10].

-And yet, despite their manifest suffering, and their core role to the industry, the cows are so forgotten that leather certifications do not even refer to animal protection.
+And yet, despite their central role to the industry, cows are so forgotten that leather certifications do not even refer to animal protection.

 In any other system, leather would be summarily ousted as the blight that it is.
 Not this one.
 For an industry that sells itself on creativity and freedom, fashion has an odd way of adhering to old practices.
 Part of this is due to history; another to the sheer inadequacy (more on this) of viable alternatives.
 Mostly, it is due to money.
 “To fans, leather is the ultimate heritage material in which the patina only becomes more interesting during its long life,” followed Siegle.
 “That’s the trade off, if you like, for killing an animal.
 But the leather handbag is no longer a bag for life.
 To luxury fashion houses, leather goods are the rocket fuel of their huge expansion over the past decade.
 To high street fashion brands, they represent an unrivalled cash cow.
 To consumers they’re just another disposable fashion product.
 The fact that they are made from the skin of a beast is incidental.”